Official, serious bio:

 A few of my favorite jobs include a series of heart-wrenching PSAs for the Michigan Humane Society, playing dozens of characters, from a tiny astronaut to a persnickety old lady, as well as a bullying millennial and a worried Mrs. Claus on YouTube’s popular Cartoon Hooligans channel, and voicing a holiday national TV spot for Sharper Image.

-I’ve also voiced projects for Staples, PayPal, Intel, Farmers Insurance, USAA, Lockheed Martin, Ross Dress for Less, and the award-winning science education for kids publisher, Thames & Kosmos, among others, and told the citizens of Chicago about numerous businesses and events as the former promotions coordinator at Chicago’s WJMK.
+I’ve also voiced projects for Walmart, Microsoft, Staples, PayPal, Intel, Farmers Insurance, USAA, Lockheed Martin, Ross Dress for Less, and the award-winning science education for kids publisher, Thames & Kosmos, among others, and told the citizens of Chicago about numerous businesses and events as the former promotions coordinator at Chicago’s WJMK.

 On each project, I aim to make my clients feel well taken care of and to deliver a performance that exceeds expectations.